Thomas7899/Lehrstuhl-App/README.md

 ## The following tasks are planned or still need to be completed:

   * Fix and improve tests
-    Resolve failing or incomplete tests to ensure the application functions as expected and meets quality standards.
+    Resolve failing or incomplete tests to ensure the application functions as expected and meets quality standards. (solved)

   * Fix navbar.
 (Dropdown opens not every time or needs reload first)